Košice guide Slovakia

 Košice is easily accessible via the D1 highway, which connects the city with Bratislava and other Slovak cities.

-Košice has an efficient urban public transport system, which includes buses, trams and trolleybuses.
+An efficient urban public transport system includes buses, trams and trolleybuses.
 You can buy tickets in machines at bus stops, in newsstands or via mobile applications.

 Košice offers many restaurants and cafes where you can taste both local and international cuisine.
-It is recommended to try local specialties such as bryndza dumplings, cabbage and Tokaj wines.
+You should try local specialties such as bryndza dumplings, cabbage and Tokaj wines.

 You can enjoy fresh local products and traditional dishes while visiting local markets such as Tržnica.